JamesReynolds/gcovr/README.rst

 .. begin abstract

+This is a fork of the main _gcovr repository to attempt to parallel execution.

 Gcovr provides a utility for managing the use of the GNU gcov_ utility and generating summarized code coverage results.
 This command is inspired by the Python coverage.py_ package, which provides a similar